 Ensure that the web sites you use for making purchases or entering information are secure.
 Check the URL closely, look for "https://" and the logo indicating a Secure Sockets Layer (SSL) certificate.
 Sites with these protections use encryption, data integrity, and authentication to ensure that anything you do on the site is secure.

 Be wary of emails “phishing” for information.
 Learn how to spot these phishing emails, which involve tricking victims into entering information on a false site that replicates a legitimate site.
 Any information you enter will be sent straight to a scammer, and you may inadvertently install malware on your computer, as well.

 Be very, very careful about giving out your social security number.
 There are instances when you will need to give it out, such as when getting a job or filing for financial aid, but these instances are few and far between.
 Whenever possible, use a driver’s license as an identifier instead of your social security card.
 Keep your social security card at home in a safe place.
 The same applies to a student ID card if it contains your social security number or any other sensitive identifiers.

 What to Do If You Suspect You Have Become a Victim of Identity Theft

 The time spent going to college is, for most students, one of the best and most memorable periods in their life.
-Make sure it is not memorable, however, because of the trauma and suffering which result from the theft of your identity.
+Make sure it is memorable for the right reasons, however, and not because of the trauma and suffering from identity theft.
 Be vigilant about protecting your information and never assume that such a crime cannot happen to you.